bedops/bedops/docs/content/revision-history.rst

 * Compilation improvements

-  * Shane Neph put in a great deal of work to enable parallel builds (*e.g.*, ``make -j N`` to build various targets in parallel).
+  * Shane Neph put in a great deal of work to enable parallel builds (*e.g.*, :code:`make -j N` to build various targets in parallel).
 Depending on the end user's environment, this can speed up compilation time by a factor of 2, 4 or more.

-  * Fixed numerous compilation warnings of debug builds of :ref:`starch` toolkit under RHEL6/GCC and OS X 10.10.1/LLVM.
+  * Fixed numerous compilation warnings of debug builds of :code:`starch` toolkit under RHEL6/GCC and OS X 10.10.1/LLVM.

 * New :ref:`bedops` features

-  * Added ``--chop`` and ``--stagger`` options to "melt" inputs into contiguous or staggered disjoint regions of equivalent size.
+  * Added :code:`--chop` and :code:`--stagger` options to "melt" inputs into contiguous or staggered disjoint regions of equivalent size.

-  * For less confusion, arguments for ``--element-of``, ``--chop`` and other ``bedops`` operations that take numerical modifiers no longer require a leading hyphen character.
-For instance, ``--element-of 1`` is now equivalent to the former usage of ``--element-of -1``.
+  * For less confusion, arguments for :code:`--element-of`, :code:`--chop` and other :code:`bedops` operations that take numerical modifiers no longer require a leading hyphen character.
+For instance, :code:`--element-of 1` is now equivalent to the former usage of :code:`--element-of -1`.

 * New :ref:`bedmap` features

-  * The ``--sweep-all`` option reads through the entire map file without early termination and can help deal with ``SIGPIPE`` errors.
-It adds to execution time, but the penalty is not as severe as with the use of ``--ec``.
-Using ``--ec`` alone will enable error checking, but will now no longer read through the entire map file.
-The ``--ec`` option can be used in conjunction with ``--sweep-all``, with the associated time penalties.
-(Another method for dealing with issue this is to override how ``SIGPIPE`` errors are caught by the interpreter (bash, Python, etc.) and retrapping them or ignoring them.
+  * The :code:`--sweep-all` option reads through the entire map file without early termination and can help deal with :code:`SIGPIPE` errors.
+It adds to execution time, but the penalty is not as severe as with the use of :code:`--ec`.
+Using :code:`--ec` alone will enable error checking, but will now no longer read through the entire map file.
+The :code:`--ec` option can be used in conjunction with :code:`--sweep-all`, with the associated time penalties.
+(Another method for dealing with issue this is to override how :code:`SIGPIPE` errors are caught by the interpreter (:code:`bash`, Python, *etc.*) and retrapping them or ignoring them.
 However, it may not a good idea to do this as other situations may arise in production pipelines where it is ideal to trap and handle all I/O errors in a default manner.)

-  * New ``--echo-ref-size`` and ``--echo-ref-name`` operations report genomic length of reference element, and rename the reference element in ``chrom:start-end`` (useful for labeling rows for input for ``matrix2png`` or ``R`` or other applications).
+  * New :code:`--echo-ref-size` and :code:`--echo-ref-name` operations report genomic length of reference element, and rename the reference element in :code:`chrom:start-end` (useful for labeling rows for input for :code:`matrix2png` or :code:`R` or other applications).

 * :ref:`bedextract`